M2Lingual: Enhancing Multilingual, Multi-Turn Instruction Alignment in Large Language Models: Appendix

 \subsection{Training}

 All training is performed on $8$ A-$100$ $80$GB NViDIA GPUs \cite{choquette2021nvidia}, with the Axolotl\footnote{https://github.com/OpenAccess-AI-Collective/axolotl} framework.
 We used Mistral tags~\cite{jiang2023mistral} for finetuning all models.
-We use a batch size of $64$, max seq length $8192$, learning rate of $5 \times 10^{-6}$, Adam optimizer \cite{kingma2014adam} with a cosine scheduler and $10$ warmup steps.
+We use a batch size of $64$, a maximum sequence length of $8192$, a learning rate of $5 \times 10^{-6}$, the Adam optimizer \cite{kingma2014adam} with a cosine scheduler, and $10$ warmup steps.
 We reserve a $5$\% validation split, and train all the models until validation loss convergence.
 We compute the loss only on the targets using fp$16$ training.